Nolina brittoniana: Habitat

+Conservation

 The beargrass is a member of plant communities that are maintained by a natural fire regime.
 Periodic wildfire halts the encroachment of large and woody vegetation, preventing ecological succession and keeping the canopy thin to allow sunlight to the herb layer below.
 These fire-maintained habitat types in Florida are largely degraded now because of a long-standing policy of fire suppression.
 They are overgrown, with thick canopies and a large amount of flammable organic buildup.
 Without fire, the beargrass does not grow well, its reproduction is inefficient, and its populations experience low recruitment.
 The beargrass flowers most profusely in the year following a fire.
 Many populations are located on privately owned land, and it is up to the landowner to decide whether or not to initiate controlled burns.

 Habitat is also being lost to development and to agricultural operations, particularly citrus groves.
 Habitat fragmentation has occurred.
 However, the species likely always been sparse in widespread populations, even before human interference in the habitat, and conservation of remaining habitat fragments will probably be enough to maintain it.
 Prescribed burns should be part of this conservation plan.

 While it is rare in the wild, the beargrass is cultivated in plant nurseries.